 This SA couple cashed in all their financial savings to start the Uber of cleansing offerings – 5 years later they’re raking in sales of R100 million

-A Capetonian couple launched a digital-reserving cleaning carrier in 2013 when they struggled to find a purifier.
+A Capetonian couple launched a digital-reserving cleaning carrier in 2013 when they struggled to find a cleaner.

 Five years later, the company has sales of over R100 million, with plans to expand into different African markets.

-After suffering to find a cleanser, Alen Ribic and Aisha Pandor poured their financial savings into launching SweepSouth – a platform where customers can e-book cleaners.
+After struggling to find a cleanser, Alen Ribic and Aisha Pandor poured their financial savings into launching SweepSouth, a platform where customers can ebook cleaners.

-Today, the utility considers the Uber of cleaning offerings – with revenue of over R100 million within the past yr.
+Today, the utility considers itself the Uber of cleaning offerings, with revenue of over R100 million in the past year.

 “It’s been quite an extended technique of looking to get again on target to being a financially accountable dad and mom and adults,” Pandor stated.

-“We idea if we should build something like Uber that makes use of generation that connects domestic workers looking for work with younger people like us who’re looking for their services.”
+“We have an idea if we should build something like Uber that uses the generation that connects domestic workers looking for work with younger people like us who’re looking for their services.”

 Pandor is the daughter of technological know-how and era minister Naledi Pandor.